TobsTha/GNNs_2024-25/README.md

     `git config --global user.name "Your Name"
     git config --global user.email "your.email@example.com"`
 3)  colone repo with link https://github.com/TobsTha/GNNs_2024-25.git
-4)  add gitignore enty so that your environment for the project is ignored from git during syncronization if you have another environment than `.venv` (for example conda).
+4)  add a gitignore enty so that your environment for the project is ignored from git during syncronization if you use an environment named differently than `.venv` (for example `.conda`).